 Which users have authorizations for the user just opened and what the authorizations are can be specified here.

-User rights can also be granted through group membership and global allocation.
-These are, however, not visible.
+User authorizations can also be given by group membership and by global assignment.
+These cannot be viewed here.

 Authorizations are always cumulative, i.e. if the authorization is given in one place it cannot be removed again at another.